vitormhenrique/OctoPrint-Enclosure/README.md

 Check the [troubleshooting guide](https://github.com/vitormhenrique/OctoPrint-Enclosure/wiki/Troubleshooting-Guide).
 Issues with no log, no print screen will be closed until the necessary documentation is available.

+Also, be aware that upgrading from versions lower than 4.00 will **DELETE** all settings.
+More information on [release notes](https://github.com/vitormhenrique/OctoPrint-Enclosure/releases/tag/4.00)

 # OctoPrint-Enclosure

 **Control pretty much everything that you might want to do on your raspberry pi / octoprint / enclosure**